 Once you know how your laundry needs washed, sorting your dirty laundry is next.
-The easiest way to sort laundry is by color – whites together, reds/oranges/pinks together, darks together, etc.
+The easiest way to sort laundry is by color:

-If you have a lot of laundry, you also may want to divide your laundry based on type – denim in one load, towels in another load, sheets in another.
+If you have a lot of laundry, you also may want to divide your laundry based on type:

 If water temperature is important to you, you’ll also want to separate your laundry based on that.